-Because of this, crowns are used to support a dental bridge if it’s a traditional bridge.
+Because of this, crowns are used to support a traditional dental bridge.
 Using your natural teeth as the anchor teeth can increase wear and tear on them, leading to more problems like tooth decay.
 A dental crown takes the stress off of your natural teeth.

-Lastly, crowns are the most common choice to top a dental implant.
+Lastly, crowns are the most common choice to top a dental implant to replace missing teeth.
 It allows the dental implant to be a complete, singular tooth.
-Though bridges and dentures can also be implant-supported, a crown looks and feels the most natural to blend in with the rest of your smile.
+If you are missing multiple teeth, your dentist can also use several implants to secure a bridge or denture.
+However, a crown looks and feels the most natural to blend in with the rest of your smile.

 Dental Crowns: What to Expect

 The placement of a dental crown will require two visits to our office.
 The first step is to prepare the tooth by removing decayed or damaged tooth structure to accommodate the placement of the crown.
-After taking dental impressions, a temporary crown is typically placed.
+After taking dental impressions, the dentist will typically place a temporary crown.

-Once the final crown is complete, Dr. Welinsky will permanently secure it to your tooth after making any adjustments for comfort and appearance.
+Once the final crown is complete, Dr. Welinsky will permanently secure it with dental cement to your tooth after making any adjustments for comfort and appearance.
 Daily brushing, flossing, and regular dental care will keep your new crown stable for many years, supporting long-term oral health and a functional smile.